 Vinashin has joined forces with Korea’s Songsan Company to form a joint venture to produce steel structures for shipbuilding.
 The Songsan-Vinashin JV will invest $35m to build a factory in the northern Hai Duong Province.
 The steel mill is set to come on stream in the second quarter of 2008.
 The mill is designed to produce steel structures for shipbuilding yards including Vinashin, replacing imported products in the national industry.

-The Energy Department has conditionally authorized Freeport LNG Expansion, L.P. and FLNG Liquefaction, LLC (Freeport) to export additional volumes of domestically produced liquefied natural gas (LNG) to countries that do not have a Free Trade Agreement (FTA) with the United States
+The U.S. Department of Energy announced that it has signed an order authorizing Golden Pass Products LLC to export domestically produced liquefied natural gas (LNG) to countries that do not have a free trade agreement (FTA) with the United States